-Various types of rewards and sanctions will be applied at the agency level.
+Various types of rewards and sanctions will be applied at the agency level in line with performance contracting evaluation and scores.

-- a) An agency which is assessed to have achieved exemplary performance during a given financial year will be rewarded appropriately as follows: - i) Floating Presidential trophy for the top three agencies in each category for excellent performance; - ii) Institutional Certificate of Recognition for "Excellent" and "Very Good" performance signed by H.E. the President; and - iii) A token of appreciation to the employees in the agency as approved by the Public Service Commission from time to time. - b) An agency which is evaluated to have performed "Fairly" or "Poorly" during a given financial year will be sanctioned as follows: - i) Cautionary letter by HE the President for Fair performance; - ii) Censure letter signed by HE the President and cited for poor performance; and - iii) Non-renewal of contract for he heads of the agency for poor performance. - c) For the purpose of rating individual agencies under Performance Contracting, the following evaluation criteria will be used:
+a) An agency which is assessed to have achieved exemplary performance during a given financial year will be rewarded appropriately as follows:

+- i) Floating Presidential trophy for the top three agencies in each category for excellent performance; - ii) Institutional Certificate of Recognition for "Excellent" and "Very Good" performance signed by H.E. the President; and - iii) A token of appreciation to the employees in the agency as approved by the Public Service Commission from time to time. - b) An agency which is evaluated to have performed "Fairly" or "Poorly" during a given financial year will be sanctioned as follows: - i) Cautionary letter by HE the President for Fair performance; - ii) Censure letter signed by HE the President and cited for poor performance; and - iii) Non-renewal of contract for the heads of the agency for poor performance. - c) For the purpose of rating individual agencies under Performance Contracting, the following evaluation criteria will be used: